JingweiZuo/TSStreamMining/README.md

 4. Scalability & Explainability

    Based on SMAP (Shapelet extraction on MAtrix Profile) [4], our system is capable of being distributed in Spark environment.
-In addition, apart from the interpretability provided by Shapelet features, the system shows a strong explainnabileiy for Shapelet Extraction and Shapelet updating process.
+In addition, apart from the interpretability provided by Shapelet features, the system shows a strong explainability for Shapelet Extraction and Shapelet updating process.

 5. Traceability of extracted features
 <br /><br /><br /><br />